Federal Reserve drops the hammer on Wells Fargo

 Wells Fargo stock fell more than 6% in after-hours trading Friday.

-Senator Elizabeth Warren, a Massachusetts Democrat and the most prominent of Wells Fargo's many critics in Congress, had begged Yellen to go after the board.
-Warren said in July that nothing would change at the big banks until "actual human begins are held accountable."
-Warren's office had no immediate comment on Friday night.
+Sen. Elizabeth Warren, a Massachusetts Democrat and the most prominent of Wells Fargo's many critics in Congress, had begged Yellen to go after the board.
+Warren said in July that nothing would change at the big banks until "actual human beings are held accountable."

 In a tweet Friday, Warren lauded Yellen for taking action and reiterated the case for tough regulation.